-25 Climate
+26 Climate

-SECTION 5: SEA TEMPERATURE
+SEA TEMPERATURE

 The increase in greenhouse gases has caused warming of the atmosphere and ocean, rising sea levels and changing wind patterns.
-As greenhouse-gas emissions continue to rise, so will the global temperature, leading to further melting of ice and rises in sea level.
+As greenhousegas emissions continue to rise, so will the global temperature, leading to further melting of ice and rises in sea level.

-The ocean is also predicted to become more acidic over the next few centuries as a consequence of increased levels of CO_2 in the sea.
-This will have major implications for marine animals and plants (e.g. phytoplankton, zooplankton, corals and bivalves) that make their shells and plates out of calcium carbonate ($CaCO_3$).
+The ocean is also predicted to become more acidic over the next few centuries as a consequence of increased levels of CO2 in the sea.
+This will have major implications for marine animals and plants (e.g. phytoplankton, zooplankton, corals and bivalves) that make their shells and plates out of calcium carbonate (CaCO3).

-ICES have stated that from the evidence available, there is much uncertainty as to whether marine species, communities, and ecosystems will be able to acclimatize or evolve in response to changes in ocean chemistry.
+ICES has stated that from the evidence available, there is much uncertainty as to whether marine species, communities, and ecosystems will be able to acclimatize or evolve in response to changes in ocean chemistry.